BhuvneshGautam210/Metacrafters-Solidity/README.md

 This Solidity contract, named BattleGroundsMobileIndia, represents a simple token contract with the following features:
 Public Variables

-    name: The name of the token, set to "Counter-Strike Token".
+    name: The name of the token, set to "BattleGroundsMobileIndia Token".
 Its constant so we cannot reassign any value.
-    symbol: The abbreviation of the token, set to "CSGO".
+    symbol: The abbreviation of the token, set to "BGMI".
 This variable is also constant.
     totalSupply: The total supply of the token, initially set to 0.

 Mapping